-Until the middle of the twentieth century, in most European countries it was usual for most wine producers to sell the wine in barrels to traders for economic reasons.
-These then often bottled them well outside the production area and also made the labeling (in the sense of the wine law as bottler ).
-This often led to unclean manipulations and wine adulteration,
+Until the middle of the 20th century, it was common for most wine producers in many European countries to sell wine in barrels to dealers for economic reasons.
+These then often bottled it far outside of the production area and also carried out the labeling (in the sense of the Wine Act as bottler ).
+This often led to dirty manipulations and wine adulteration,

-The term producer bottling may be used in Germany be used in the following three cases: 1) From a vineyard where the grapes used for this wine were harvested and made into wine.
-(2) An association of wine-growers, provided that the wine in question has been made by the association itself from grapes, whether or not mashed, or grape must produced in the combined wine-growing undertakings.
-3) From an establishment located in the specified area or in the immediate vicinity of the area, where the vineyards that harvested the grapes are linked by a grouping of vineyards and have made these grapes into wine (see also wine cooperative ).
+The term producer bottling may be in Germany be used in the following three cases: 1) From a vineyard where the grapes used for this wine have been harvested and made into wine.
+2) A grouping of wine-growing establishments, provided that the wine in question has been made by the grouping itself from grapes, whether or not mashed, or grape must produced in the grouped wine-growing companies.
+3) From a holding located in the specified area of cultivation or in the immediate vicinity of this area, in which the wine-growing establishments that have harvested the grapes used are linked within the framework of a grouping of wine-growing establishments and which has made these grapes into wine (see also under wine cooperative ).

-For the description Gutsabfüllung further conditions are necessary.
-A tax accounting has to be presented; the person responsible for the winemaking a completed oenological education have; and the vineyards from which the grapes used for winemaking originate, have been farmed by the vineyard concerned since at least 1 January of the year of harvest.
+Additional requirements are required for the designation of bottling .
+Tax accounting must be presented; the person responsible for winemaking is a completed one oenological training have; as well as the vineyards from which the grapes used for winemaking originate have been cultivated by the winegrower concerned at least since January 1 of the harvest year.

-The wine regulations in Austria are very similar.
-The terms Hauereiabfüllung , Gutsabfüllung and producer bottling are expressly reserved for the producer, who processes and bottles the self-produced grapes in his farm.
+The wine law provisions in Austria are very similar.
+The terms grouse bottling , estate bottling and producer bottling are expressly reserved only for the producer who processes and bottles the self-produced grapes in his company into wine.
 Producer groups may also use the term producer bottling.
-In this case, the wine must be obtained in the vineyards of the members and bottled by the producer group.
+In this case, the wine must be obtained in the member's vineyards and bottled by the producer community.

-Other requirements for Gutsabfüllung are for example a oenological Vocational training of the manager, as well as the management of the vineyards concerned for at least three years.
+Other requirements for filling goods are, for example, one oenological Vocational training of the manager, as well as the management of the vineyards in question for at least three years.